top of page

 When the Earth Dreams

-If the Earth could tell us what she dreamed last night, what would she say, what would her dreams look like, and would we be included in her dreams?
+This is an ongoing series that explores the idea if the Earth could tell us what she dreamed last night, what would she say, what would her dreams look like, and would we be included in her dreams?

 This series of photos explores the idea of the Earth as a Dreamer.
 Through slow shutter speed, intentional camera movement, and multi-exposure these photos capture various landscapes in a dream-like manner, in hopes that the viewer feels connected to the Earth as she dreams.